 Looking for the perfect gaiters for mountaineering, trekking or running?
 Well, so are we.
-We used our side-by-side comparison testing process to evaluate nine pairs from several different categories, including shorter hiking and scree models to full-length ones, to figure out which were the best.
+We used our side-by-side comparison testing process to evaluate eight pairs from several different categories, including shorter hiking and scree models to full-length ones, to figure out which were the best.
 During our testing period we climbed some of the biggest mountains in North America, some of the best alpine rock in Washington state, and spent some seriously cold days in the mountains of Antarctica.
 In between, we ran some beautiful trails, did some awesome scrambling, and even spent a couple weeks exploring a wild and remote range in Patagonia.
 After all the fun and games were over, we evaluated each model and rated it on its Water Resistance, Debris Protection, Comfort and Breathability, Durability, Ease of Attachment and Weight.
 You can find all the results of our testing below, including which ones were our favorites and which ones didn't hold up (literally!).

 Read the full review below >

 |Displaying 1 - 5 of 8||<< Previous | View All | Next >>|

 Analysis and Award Winners